muimui3/ocpkvm/myreadme.md

 height="4.037736220472441in"}

 Each of the VM needs to be PXE boot (Pre-Boot Execution Environment).
-The result is an IP address will be assigned to the VM and the OS will be installed.
+The result is an IP address assigned to the VM and the OS installed.

 Follow this steps to get to the PXE menu: